This post may contain affiliate links. For more information, please read my disclosure policy.

-These days it seems children’s schedule are full.
-They spend the day studying, running from activity to activity, and finally sit down to read assigned material.
+These days it seems that children’s schedules are full.
+They spend the day studying, running from activity to activity, and finally sit down to read the assigned material.
 There’s simply not the hours of free time children had in the past.
 But kids need free time.

 1. Time to be bored

 They need time to be bored, to be listless, to wonder what in the world they can do.
 It’s this time, this free time, that allows them to discover new interests and pick up a new book.